hojat2079/DictionaryAppCleanArchitecture/README.md

 This is a simple app with Clean Architecture.

-In this app, many concepts such as Clean Architecture with MVVM Architecture, RoomDb, Retrofit and more have been implemented.
+In this app, many concepts or library such as Clean Architecture with MVVM Architecture, Dagger-hilt, RoomDb, Retrofit and more have been implemented.